sahilnb20/The-BookNook-Library/README.md

-# The-BookNook-Library
-A Library Management System built using Python (Tkinter) and MySQL to manage books, students, and borrowing operations efficiently.

 # 📚 BookNook Library Management System

-**BookNook** is a simple yet functional Library Management System developed using **Python** with **Tkinter** for the Graphical User Interface and **MySQL** for the database.
-This system allows libraries to efficiently manage books, students, and book issue/return operations.
+**BookNook** is a comprehensive Library Management System designed using **Python** with **Tkinter** for the graphical interface and **MySQL** for database operations.
+The system handles user registration, secure login, password recovery, and complete library management — ideal for small to medium-sized libraries or educational projects.

 ---

-## 🔧 **Features**
+## 🚀 **Features**

+✅ User Registration with validation
+✅ Secure Login system with password recovery option
+✅ Admin-only access to Library Management
-✅ Add, update, and delete book records
+✅ Add, Update, Delete, and View Library Members
-✅ Manage student details
-✅ Issue and return books
+✅ Manage Book Details including Issue Date, Due Date, Fine, etc.
+✅ Real-time Data Display using Tkinter Treeview
-✅ Search functionality for books and students
+✅ Search and Selection from Preloaded Book List
-✅ User-friendly GUI built with Tkinter
+✅ Clean, user-friendly GUI
-✅ Secure database integration with MySQL

 ---